MarcL/marclittlemore.com/pages/now.md

 ## Current Focus

-* Getting ready for Christmas with the family.
-* Technical writing on this site.
+* Planning my Code Club course to help year 5 and 6 children to learn computer programming.
+It starts next week!
+* Writing an article on unit testing JavaScript applications.
+* Finishing a guide on JavaScript development environments
+* Planning a course on JavaScript unit testing.

+## Up Next

 * Fixing a broken mac-mini.

-## Up Next
-* Planning my Code Club course to help year 5 and 6 children to learn computer programming.
-* Planning a course to help people to learn something computer related.
-I'm not sure what area to concentrate my efforts on so this month will be working that out.
+* Filling in the dreaded tax return!

 ## Always doing